dyrector-io/dyrectorio/README.md

 -   Migrations
 -   SMTP mail test server

-### Prerequirements
+### Requirements

--   Docker installed on your system (Podman works, too).
+-   Docker or Podman installed on your system.
 -   Go Compiler to run the CLI from its source code.
-(Precompiled binaries are planned)
+(Precompiled binaries are in the works.)

 ### Option 1: Go install

 1. Execute `go install github.com/dyrector-io/dyrectorio/golang/cmd/dyo@develop`
 2. Execute `dyo up`
-3. After you navigated to `localhost:8000` (this is the default traefik port) you will see a Login screen
+3. After you navigated to `localhost:8000` (this is the default Traefik port) you will see a Login screen
 4. Register an account with whatever e-mail address you see fit (doesn't have to be valid one)
 5. Navigate to `localhost:4436` where you will find your mail as all outgoing e-mails will land here
 6. Open your e-mail message and using the link inside you can activate your account